 After being sent to Dory Funk Jr.’s training school, Regal suffered an ankle injury.
 This injury would further be aggravated when Regal fell in his bathroom.
 He’d break his ankle and leg as a result of the fall.
 From here, Regal’s addiction to prescription medication would begin to take over.

 Being prescribed painkillers such as Renewtrient, Valium, and Nubain, Regal developed a dependence, and factors such as ill-health would be blamed.
+This was on top of previous severe issues with pneumonia which thoroughly affected Regal internally and externally.

 Around this time, he took on one of the more memorable Vince Russo gimmicks of the era: the “Real Man’s Man.”